 While the sweet options on the menu here are stunning, on a recent visit, I chose the scallion pancake with Brussels sprouts in a pork belly and garlic sauce, over-medium eggs and dreamy potatoes.
 Of course, you can choose your eggs any way you like them.
 This plate of wonderful comes with your choice of toast but I declined because the potatoes were more than enough carbs for one day.

-Bryn Mawr Breakfast Club is located at 3401 W. Bryn Mawr.
-Take the Brown Line to Kimball (last stop) and transfer for the #82 bus.
+(3401 W. Bryn Mawr.
+Take the Brown Line to Kimball (last stop) and transfer to the #82 bus)

 Fancy something sweet to eat?
 Well, cupcakes are king in Chicago but Molly’s Cupcakes has some of the best you will find.
 On a recent visit, I was really feeling this Malted Marble cupcake with vanilla and chocolate marble cake.
 It was filled with malted milk pudding and topped off with chocolate swirl buttercream and malt candy.
 Yum!

-Molly’s Cupcakes is located at 2536 North Clark St, just a few blocks north and east of the Fullerton ‘L’ stop, along the Red and Purple Lines.
+(2536 North Clark St, just a few blocks north and east of the Fullerton ‘L’ stop on the Red and Purple Lines)

 I began with a zucchini with pumpkin seed and cilantro marinade.
 There were a smattering of nuts and cheese which added another layer of flavor to this already warm and smoky dish.
 Whether you are a vegetarian or you are just looking to meet your veggie intake for the week, this is the dish for you!